SKindij/React-Redux-Knowledge-Base/Hooks/README.md

 > _You can access the state values returned by the reducer and use them in your component to render UI or perform any other logic._

+&emsp;📖State Hook and useReducer Hook have some key differences in terms of usage and intended use cases: